skeema/skeema/doc/options.md

 **Type** | string
 **Restrictions** | none

-This option causes Skeema to shell out to an external process, such as `pt-online-schema-change`, for running ALTER TABLE statements via `skeema push`.
-The output of `skeema diff` will also display what command-line would be executed, but it won't actually be run.
+This option causes `skeema push` to shell out to an external process, such as `pt-online-schema-change`, to handle execution of ALTER TABLE statements.

+For each ALTER TABLE statement in the diff, rather than executing the ALTER directly, `skeema push` will instead shell out to the external process.
+Meanwhile the output of `skeema diff` will *display* what command-line would be executed, but it won't actually be run.

-This command supports use of special variables.
+This option supports use of special variables, which you can pass to the external script on its command-line.
 Skeema will dynamically replace these with an appropriate value when building the final command-line.
 See [options with variable interpolation](config.md#options-with-variable-interpolation) for more information.
 The following variables are supported by `alter-wrapper`:

 * `{HOST}` -- hostname (or IP) that this ALTER TABLE targets
 * `{PORT}` -- port number for the host that this ALTER TABLE targets